WFSE Police Mgmt. Contract

 Article 24 – Performance of Duty

 The Employer and the Union recognize that the public interest requires the efficient and uninterrupted performance of police services and pledge their best efforts to avoid or eliminate any conduct contrary to this objective.
-Nothing in this Agreement shall be construed to grant an employee the right to strike or to refuse to perform his/her duties to the best of his/her abilities.
+Nothing in this Agreement shall be construed to grant an employee the right to strike or to refuse to perform their duties to the best of their abilities.
 During the term of this Agreement, the Union and/or membership shall not cause, engage in or sanction any work stoppage, strike, walkout, sit-down, stray-in, slowdown, sick-in, curtailment of work, or interference with University operations at any location whatsoever provided that nothing herein shall be interpreted as to prohibit lawful information picketing.
 The Employer shall not institute any lockout of employees during the term of this Agreement.

 Article 25 – Wages and Other Pay Provisions